This homemade chocolate hazelnut spread is easy to make and has way less sugar than the store bought variety.

 - 1/4 teaspoon kosher salt

-- Place the hazelnuts into a food processor with the sugar and grind it until it's smooth.
-It takes a few minutes to get the hazelnuts to almost liquid-like state.
+- Place the hazelnuts into a food processor with the sugar and grind it until it’s smooth.
+It takes a few minutes to get the hazelnuts to an almost liquid-like state.

 - Melt the chocolate in a double boiler and stir until smooth.
 Once melted, add in the butter and salt and stir until smooth and melted.
 Whisk in the cream until it’s incorporated.
 Add in the hazelnut butter and stir together.